-The multinational continental is a good example of the transition taking place in the industry; as a leading company in the automotive sector, continental is by far the most robotized Spanish manufacturer in the business and the first to pioneer the move towards industry 4.0.
+The multinational company Continental is a good example of the transition taking place in the industry; as a leading company in the automotive sector, Continental is by far the most robotized Spanish manufacturer in the business and the first to pioneer the move towards industry 4.0.
 In 2016, the company decided to acquire several UR10 cobots to automate the manufacture and handling of PCB boards, bringing down changeover times by 50%, from 40 to 20 minutes when compared to performing the task manually.

 Continental is a constantly growing company which, during its 25 years of history in the automotive industry, has always focused on innovation and as a result, has won numerous major projects in the face of competition from other top level players.

 Cyril Hogard, plant manager at Continental Automotive Spain, emphasizes that one of the main challenges of the industry is to improve productivity given that the company operates within a very competitive sector.
 When he first heard about collaborative robots 2 years ago he was quickly convinced that the cobots would be a cornerstone for the growth of Continental Automotive within Industry 4.0, based among other things on fast and easy integration, minimal maintenance and improved productivity.

 The company Continental Automotive Spain chose Universal Robots to perform the tasks of handling and validating PCB boards and components during their manufacturing process, a monotonous and repetitive task which at the same time requires precision and delicacy.

 Initially they installed two UR10 robots for loading and unloading PCB boards and for assembly of components.
 Currently six UR10 cobots are installed with three additional UR10 projects underway.